MiguelCastillo/Brackets-Themes/README.md

 Custom themes 101 guide
 ===============

 Custom themes are codemirror's themes, so you will need to be familiar with codemirror's theme guidelines.
-I provide a set of steps to get you started below, but to get to codemirror's manual for more details please open <a hreh="http://codemirror.net/doc/manual.html">codemirror's manual</a> and search for "theme".
+I provide a set of steps to get you started below, but for more details please navigate to <a hreh="http://codemirror.net/doc/manual.html">codemirror's manual</a> and search for "theme".
 <br><br>
 Codemirror's themes are css files.
 Important requirement is that the file name has to match your css class definition.
 E.g. If your theme file is called "default", then your primary css class name needs to be "default".
 Codemirror's guidelines require that the actual css class name starts with ".cm-s-", so your fully qualified css class name will be ".cm-s-default".
 <br><br>